-The LG PPA is the largest ever emissions reduction project undertaken by local government in Australia.
+The Victorian Energy Collaboration (VECO) is the largest ever emissions reduction project undertaken by local government in Australia.

-The landmark initiative will enable 47 Victorian councils to switch to 100% renewable energy from mid 2021.
-The ‘buyers group’ aggregates over half of the entire sector’s electricity load – equivalent to powering 44,500 homes with renewable energy or taking 82,800 cars off the road each year.
+The transformative initiative enabled 46 Victorian councils to switch to 100% renewable energy from mid 2021, with the ‘buyers group’ aggregating approximately half of the entire sector’s electricity load.
+This group has grown to 51 councils.
+A 12-month evaluation of VECO demonstrated that these councils saved approximately 172,000 tonnes of greenhouse gas emissions in the period, which is equivalent to powering up to 35,000 homes or taking 66,000 cars off the road each year.

 Six EAGA members are participating in the project to secure renewable energy to power municipal offices, leisure centres, streetlights and community buildings.
 Councils participating in this project recognise the benefits of renewable energy for local economies and job creation, environmental purposes, and reducing costs.